Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 log into the online

 and check under your customer identification page.
+Results are not available by phone.

 ---Preference Points on Sale [Closed June 5] Preference points are sold May 7th-June 5th,